julianritchey/game-hub/README.md

 # game-hub

-Coding with Mosh: React 18 for Beginners
+Code with Mosh: React 18 for Beginners

 ## Description
 This static application was developed in [React](https://react.dev/) on a [Node.js](https://nodejs.org) server and hosted on [Vercel](https://vercel.com).
 The application was designed to mimic [RAWG.io](https://rawg.io) and pulls game data through their API.
 The application provides users a number of filter options, a search bar, and a light/dark theme switcher.